optisizer/CleaningDataAssignment/README.md

 (in accordance with assignment step 5)

 Discussion: I like working with loops, as it helps me understand the process intuitively.
-Therefore I have chosen not to work with any of the commandline loop functions, such as lapply, tapply, etc. Further, I once read in the help files, but can’t remember where, that it is recommended not to use commandline loops in programmed code.
+Therefore I have chosen not to work with any of the commandline loop functions, such as lapply, tapply, etc. Further, I think I read somewhere, but can’t remember where, that it is recommended not to use commandline loops in programmed code.
 To begin:

   * Create empty data frame named collectedaverages
   * Split data frame totaldata according to factorized variable TypeOfHumanActivity